DefiLlama/DefiLlama-Adapters/pull_request_template.md

 ##### forkedFrom (Does your project originate from another project): No

-##### methodology (what is being counted as tvl, how is tvl being calculated): TVL is not calculated at the moment because staking has yet to go live.
+##### methodology (what is being counted as tvl, how is tvl being calculated): TVL is number of CRA staked.
+TVL is calculated by number of CRA x Price of CRA